How to prevent back pain while gardening: 5 simple steps

-To avoid back pain developing, warm up first.
+To avoid back pain developing while you garden, warm up first.
 It's easy to think of gardening as something sedentary and relaxing, but in one session you will put your body through a wide range of movements including standing, leaning, stretching, crouching, twisting, digging, and lifting - so that's a full bodywork!
 You'll be using many different muscles and joints and it's important to recognize that you need to prepare your body in the same way you would if you were about to go out for a run or play tennis.

-- Start with simple roll-down and ups, to loosen up the spine.
+Start with simple roll-down and ups, to loosen up the spine.
 Don't force it, but standing up with feet hip-distance apart, aim to roll down through each vertebra and reach your fingers to your toes.
-Rollback up slowly and repeat 5 times.
+Roll back up slowly and repeat 5 times.
 This is a great exercise before and after gardening to loosen up and ease back pain.

-- Next, stretch your waist and core muscles by reaching your hands above your head.
-With feet hip-distance apart, grab your right wrist with your left hand and stretch/bend over to the left side.
+Next, stretch your waist and core muscles by reaching your hands above your head.
+With feet hip distance apart, grab your right wrist with your left hand and stretch/bend over to the left side.
 Hold for 20 seconds.
 On each out-breath, stretch a little more, and on each in-breath release a little.
 Repeat on your right side.

-- Now stretch your shoulders and upper arms.
+Now stretch your shoulders and upper arms.
 Stand up and cross your right arm over your chest, grasping it just above the elbow with your left hand.
-You'll feel a great stretch and should hold this for 20 seconds, taking deep breaths, before repeating on the other side.
+You'll feel a great stretch and should hold this for 20 seconds, taking deep breaths, before repeating it on the other side.